mia-platform/mlp/docs/60_filtered_job.md

 ## Annotating a Job

-To mark a `Job` as a pre-deploy job, add the `mia-platform.eu/deploy` annotation with the desired value:
+To mark a `Job` as a filtered job, add the `mia-platform.eu/deploy` annotation with the desired value:

 ```yaml
 apiVersion: batch/v1